 AlienVault offers the lightweight AlienApp Agent as the recommended option for FIM.
 See the section on The AlienVault Agent to learn more about the agent.

-For systems that don't have the AlienVault Agent installed, you can manually enable File Integrity Monitoring (FIM) inside the system.
+For systems that don't have the AlienVault Agent installed, you can manually enable FIM inside the system.

 If you choose not to use the AlienApp Agent for FIM, you can manually configure FIM on your Linux or Windows system.